subham1rout/subham1rout/README.md

 ## 🙋‍♂️ About Me

 - 🔭 I’m working as a Software Engineer at iServeU Technology Pvt.
-Ltd. **a Fintech StartUp having Projects like Loans, Invoicing, MATM.**
+Ltd. **majorly worked on Fintech Projects like Loans, Invoicing, MATM.**

 <!--- 🌱 I’m currently learning **Advanced JS, Node.js, Express.js, and DSA topics.** -->